Tierra del Fuego Province, Argentina: Extent

 The effective extent of the province is the eastern part of the island of Tierra del Fuego, Isla de los Estados and adjacent islands.

 The province nominally includes Argentina's claims to the Falkland Islands and South Georgia and the South Sandwich Islands (which are British Overseas Territories) and to a segment of Antarctica that overlaps with the British and Chilean claims on that continent.
-Argentina has no effective control in these territories outside its own Antarctic bases.
+Argentina has no effective control in these territories beyond its own Antarctic bases.

 History

-The youngest of the Argentine provinces was first inhabited around 12,000 years ago.
-When the first Europeans arrived, they encountered a population of about 10,000 indigenous people belonging to four tribes: Yámana, Alakaluf (now known by their autonym of Kawésqar), Selk'nam (Ona) and Manek'enk (Haush).
-Within fifty years of discovery, only about 350 natives remained due to high fatalities from the endemic diseases carried by Europeans, such as smallpox and measles, as the natives had no immunity to these new diseases.
-In addition, in the late 19th century, ranchers and settlers committed genocide against the Selk'nam.
-The provincial capital city is Ushuaia, from a native word meaning "bay towards the end".
+Tierra del Fuego was first settled by indigenous peoples around 12,000 years ago.
+When the first Europeans arrived, they encountered a population of about 10,000 indigenous people belonging to four tribes: Yámana, Alakaluf (now known by their autonym of Kawésqar), Selkʼnam (Ona) and Manekʼenk (Haush).